The Head of State of Switzerland

 The President presides over the Government, but only as primus/prima inter pares (collegiality and equality principles).
 They are, therefore, not the Prime Minister nor the First Minister.

-The primary presidential role consists of coordinating and preparing the Government’s meetings and fostering cooperation and coordination between and with the (seven) departments and both chambers of Parliament.
+The primary presidential role consists of coordinating and preparing the Government’s meetings, fostering cooperation and coordination between and within the seven departments, and both chambers of Parliament.
 The President serves as a minister of one of the seven federal departments and maintains contact with the cantons.

 The President occasionally represents the Government and the country at home and abroad.
 Regarding protocol, the Presidency is the highest office in the country.